• Skip to primary navigation

 Great question and I get asked this almost every day.

-I also use a 10-ounce ramekin that measures 4-inches in diameter and is approximately 1 ¾-inches tall.
+I also use a 10-ounce ramekin that measures 4 inches in diameter and is approximately 1 ¾-inches tall.

-One thing to remember, the size of the baking dish you use is SO IMPORTANT.
+The size of the baking dish you use is SO IMPORTANT.
 This is why we link directly to the products we use so they are easy for our readers to find them.

 How Can I Avoid Wasting Food When Cooking For One?